Planning & Development

 Effective May 2, 2022, Waste Management will only collect garbage and recycling that is placed in the designated Waste Management totes provided to households in participating communities*.
 To ensure collection, it’s always best to have materials out by 6 AM on your garbage day.
 Please note, your garbage day may have changed - refer to the new pickup schedule:

 If a holiday occurs Monday through Friday, your garbage will be picked up one date late.
 However, if the holiday occurs on a Saturday or Sunday, your pickup day will not be affected.

-Due to the Memorial Day holiday on Monday, May 30, curbside pickup will be one day late
+Due to the Independence Day holiday on Monday, July 4th, curbside pickup will be one day late

 Curbside Collection Service Maps: